McGraw Hill Education: History

-In 1988, Harold McGraw became chairman emeritus of the company.
+In 1988, Harold McGraw became chairman emeritus of McGraw Hill.
+In 1988, Random House sold its school and college textbook divisions to McGraw-Hill.

-In 1989, McGraw-Hill formed a joint partnership with Robert Maxwell, forming America's second largest textbook publisher.
+In 1989, McGraw-Hill formed a joint partnership with Robert Maxwell, forming second largest textbook publisher in the United States.
 McGraw-Hill took full ownership of the venture in 1993.

 In 2004, The McGraw-Hill Companies sold its children's publishing unit to School Specialty.
 In 2007, The McGraw-Hill Companies launched an online student study network, GradeGuru.com.
 This offering gave McGraw-Hill an opportunity to connect directly with its end users, the students.
-The site closed on April 29, 2012.
+It allowed students to share notes and materials for cash or gift cards in return.
+The site closed in April 2012.

-In 2008, the company acquired Reveal Math.
 On October 3, 2011, Scripps announced it was purchasing all seven television stations owned by The McGraw-Hill Companies' broadcasting division McGraw-Hill Broadcasting for $212 million; the sale is a result of McGraw-Hill's decision to exit the broadcasting industry to focus on its other core properties, including its publishing unit.
 This deal was approved by the FTC on October 31 and the FCC on November 29.
 The deal was completed on December 30, 2011.

-On November 26, 2012, The McGraw-Hill Companies announced it was selling its entire education division to Apollo Global Management for $2.5 billion.
+On November 26, 2012, The McGraw-Hill Companies announced that it was selling its entire education division to Apollo Global Management for $2.5 billion.
 On March 22, 2013, McGraw Hill Education announced it had completed the sale and the proceeds were for $2.4 billion in cash.
-In 2012, the company acquired Redbird Learning and in 2013, the company acquired ALEKS.
+In 2012, McGraw Hill acquired Redbird Learning and in 2013, McGraw Hill acquired ALEKS.
 In 2014, McGraw Hill Education India partnered with GreyCampus to promote Online Learning Courses among University Grants Commission- National eligibility Test Aspirants.

+In 2014, McGraw Hill acquired Engrade.
 On June 30, 2015, McGraw-Hill Education announced that Data Recognition Corporation (DRC) had agreed to acquire "key assets" of the CTB/McGraw-Hill assessment business.
-In 2016, the company acquired Everyday Mathematics.
-In 2017, the company acquired My Math.
+In 2016, McGraw Hill acquired Everyday Mathematics.
+In 2017, McGraw Hill acquired My Math.

 On May 11, 2017, McGraw-Hill Education announced the sale of the business holdings of McGraw-Hill Ryerson (Ryerson Press) to Canadian educational publisher Nelson.
+In 2018, McGraw-Hill launches textbook rental program, adding to affordable options available for college students.
+On January 17, 2019, McGraw Hill Education announced Reveal Math and Inspire Science, new curricula for K–12.

-On May 1, 2019, McGraw-Hill Education announced an agreement to merge with Cengage.
+On May 1, 2019, McGraw-Hill Education announced an agreement to merge with Cengage Group.
 The merged company was expected to retain McGraw Hill as the corporate name.
-The merger was called off on 1 May 2020.
-In 2019, the company acquired Core-Plus Mathematics Project.
-In 2020, the company became a distributor for Illustrative Mathematics.
+The merger was called off on May 1, 2020.
+In 2019, McGraw Hill acquired Core-Plus Mathematics Project.
+In 2020, McGraw Hill became a distributor for Illustrative Mathematics.
+In 2021, McGraw Hill acquired Kidaptive.

 McGraw Hill was sold in 2021 to Platinum Equity for $4.5 billion.

-Corporate organization

-Operating segments of McGraw Hill include: